Login Options

 Disadvantages

-Each user sets their own password or uses a one-time-use password.
+Attendee-Created Passwords is a login option where each user sets their own password or uses a one-time-use password.

-Users can request a password by:
+Users can request a password by the following options.

 Advantages